 Are Temptations treats bad for cats, or are they actually safe?
 It is a genuine concern because cat owners, including myself, report their little babies sick after eating Temptations.
 Also, they say cats are getting addicted to them.
-What is going on with Temptations treats?
+So what is going on with Temptations treats?

-Temptations treats are bad for cats because they are made with components like flavoring ingredients, corn, potassium chloride, zinc sulfate, even petroleum derivates, and other ingredients that make these treats tasty, addictive, and unhealthy for cats.
+Temptations treats are bad for cats because they are made with components like flavoring ingredients, corn, potassium chloride, zinc sulfate, even petroleum derivates, and other ingredients that make these treats tasty, addictive, and unhealthy.

 Let’s see in detail what is inside Temptations and what can be done to help a cat that is addicted to it.

 Temptations is a very famous brand that sells cat treats in several flavors.
 The treats are crunchy outside and soft inside.
-Typically, cats like them very much, and once they have tried it, they want more and become addicted, or they demand to get more.
+Typically, cats like them very much, and once they have tried them, they want more and become addicted.

-Based on the Temptations website, each treat is under 2 calories, and it is nutritionally complete and balanced for an adult cat.
+Based on the Temptations website, each treat is under two calories and is nutritionally complete and balanced for an adult cat.

 Since the product is labeled as a treat, it is not meant to be used as food.
-Most cats want to have more once they get a few, but that can be dangerous for cats’ health.
-Recently, over the internet started to appear many articles and stories about Temptations and the negative effects on cats’ health.
+Unfortunately, most cats want to have more once they get a few, which can be dangerous for their health.

-Several cat owners have reported their cat being sick after eating them, and some needed urgent care or even dying from it.
+Several cat owners have reported their cats being sick after eating them; some needed urgent care or even died from it.
 In comparison, other cat owners have reported having no problem whatsoever with Temptations.

 So what is the truth about it?
-Are Temptation that bad?
-Are cats owners who are feeding too many treats to cats causing them to be sick?
+Is Temptation that bad?
+Are cat owners who are feeding too many treats to cats causing them to be sick?

 WHAT ARE TEMPTATIONS TREATS MADE OF?

-To make an informed decision, a cat owner should know what is inside those treats and decide if they want to give it to their cat every day, or if they want to give it once in a while or do not want to feed Temptations at all.
+To make an informed decision, a cat owner should know what is inside those treats and decide if they want to give it to their cat every day, if they want to give it once in a while, or do not want to feed Temptations at all.

-Here is an example of ingredients you can find in one of the Temptations treats bag, the MixUps BACKYARD COOKOUT™:
+Here is an example of ingredients you can find in one of the Temptations treats bags, the MixUps BACKYARD COOKOUT™:

 - Chicken By-Product Meal